Nissan Juke: Indonesia

 Locally assembled by Nissan Motor Indonesia (NMI), the Juke for the Indonesian market comes with two trim levels: RX and Red, with one engine option, the 1.5-litre HR15DE inline-four.
 Both trims are only available with a CVT.
 The Red model, only available in Indonesia, adds roof spoiler, different grille colour and bigger audio display screen.
 On 12 February 2015, Nissan Motor Indonesia added "Revolt" trim to the lineup, while introducing facelift for Indonesian Juke.
 Between 2014 and 2017, the locally assembled Juke was exported to Thailand.
 Production ceased in September 2018.

-Chile

-Sales began in 2012 for the Juke identical to the UK model sold in Chile.
-Three trim levels are offered: Sense, Advance and Exclusive, with two engines, 1.6 and 1.6 Turbo, with the turbo engine only available in the Exclusive trim level.
-All of them come with a CVT except the Exclusive Turbo, with the AWD option was only offered in the Exclusive.

 Facelift

 At the 2014 Geneva Motor Show, Nissan unveiled the revised Nissan Juke for 2015 model year, which went on sale in the summer of 2014.
 On the exterior, the revision has new L-Shaped LED Daytime Running and Indicator clusters, new front and rear bumper styling and new colour options.
 New standard equipment includes a rear-view camera, keyless entry and Bluetooth hands-free phone system.